Orphan Rescues Grandfather

-Orphan Rescues Grandfather (孤儿救祖记 (孤兒救祖記, Gū'ér jiù zǔ jì)) is a 1923 Chinese silent film directed by Zhang Shichuan for the Mingxing Film Company.
+Orphan Rescues Grandfather (孤儿救祖记 (孤兒救祖記, Gū'ér jiù zǔ jì)), also translated as An Orphan Rescues His Grandpa, is a 1923 Chinese silent film directed by Zhang Shichuan for the Mingxing Film Company.
 Starring Wang Hanlun, Zheng Zhegu, and Zheng Xiaoqiu, this melodrama follows the pregnant widow of a wealthy man who, after her reputation is tarnished, is evicted from her husband's family.
 Ten years later, her son becomes an apt pupil who saves his grandfather from a plot to steal his wealth.

 Produced while Mingxing was in dire financial straits, Orphan Rescues Grandfather was intended as a moral tale about the importance of education.
 It was released to critical and commercial success, being distributed through China and into Southeast Asia.
 Through its profits, Mingxing was able to expand and ultimately become one of the leading studios in Shanghai cinema.

 Plot

 Newlyweds Yang Daosheng and Yu Weiyu are living with Yang's father, Shouchang.
 Their happy lives are shattered after Daosheng is killed in an equestrian accident.
 His cousin Daopei, seeking control of the family fortune, influences Shouchang to adopt him and hire his friend Lu Shoujing.
 Daopei spreads baseless claims that Weiyu had been unfaithful.
 Scorned and pregnant, she is forced to leave the family and live in squalor.
 Daopei and Shoujing, meanwhile, squander the Yang family's wealth.

 After ten years, Weiyu's son Yu Pu has grown into an intelligent youth and is studying at a school established by his grandfather; neither is aware of their familial relationship.
 Shouchang, meanwhile, learns of Daopei's misdeed and confronts him.
 Daopei and Shoujing attempt to kill him, but Yu Pu interrupts.
 Daopei ultimately admits that he had fabricated the claims against Weiyu, and a repentant Shouchang offers her half of his fortune.
 Recognizing the importance of education, she gives half of her inheritance to the school.